BoranKY/Fuzzy_project_heating/fuzzy project working page/readme.md

-to transfer data from the sensor to the page the library flask is used
+to transfer data from the sensor to the page the flask API is used

 pip install flask pyserial

+one should ensure to als have installed the CORS library

+pip install flask_cors

+to run the project one has to be sure that the app.js has been build (done via the command "tsc app.ts")

+then one need to be in the folder "fuzzy project working page"

+run the webserver with python server.py

+(can check the flask connectivity on the page [localhost:5000/data](http://127.0.0.1:5000/data))

-run the webserver with python server.py then open the html on a browser of your choice
+in the end open the html on a browser of your choice